 New Members Guide

-Please note: The information below is a rough guide only, AJS MCC and its members will not take any responsibility whatsoever for any damage or loss of any kind arising from the use of this information.
+Please note: The information below is a rough guide only, AJS MotoTrials Club (AJS MTC) and its members will not take any responsibility whatsoever for any damage or loss of any kind arising from the use of this information.

-In order to ride Moto Trials; you will need a specially designed trials motorcycle.
+In order to ride Trials; you will need a specially designed trials motorcycle.
 There are new or second hand bikes available.
-A new trials motorcycle will cost around about $10,000, however second hand bikes are available for most budgets, starting at around $1000.
+A new trials motorcycle will cost around about $10,000, however second hand bikes are available for most budgets, starting at around $2000.

 The trials bike is a specially designed light weight machine which is optimized with soft suspension and a low centre of gravity in order to be able to balance and ride over various obstacles.
 Two-stroke trials bikes are the most common type; however with continued development, four stroke bikes are becoming more widespread.

 Calf-length boots are mandatory at every event, whether practice or competition.
-Although motocross boots can be used, it is advisable to get a pair of trials specific boots if possible.
-This is because trials boots are usually lighter, with less padding and are more flexible, allowing more movement and control whilst dabbing.
+Although motocross/enduro or adventure boots can be used, it is advisable to get a pair of trials specific boots if possible.
+This is because trials boots are usually lighter, with less padding and are more flexible, allowing more movement and control whilst riding and certainly during dabbing or footing.

 Although not required, gloves are advisable.
 This is to help stop blistering and calluses, whilst increasing grip if your hands are sweaty and also avoid scratching when brushing with bushes.
 Motocross gloves with minimal padding (more flexible for trials) or trials specific gloves are best.